 What is CEREC?

 CEREC stands for CEramic REConstruction.
-It is a new technology that uses computer aided design and a camera to create a custom-fitted crown, inlay, or onlay in a milling machine at our office.
-What does this mean to you?
-One visit restorations!
-In a single visit, we can prepare your tooth, mill your restoration, and place the permanent crown, inlay, or onlay.
-You won’t have to worry about a temporary crown or follow-up visit.
-What more could you ask for?
+This newer technology uses digital personalized design to create a customized crown, inlay, or onlay in a milling machine at our office.
+What can this mean for you?
+Restoration in just one visit where we can prepare your tooth, create your restoration, and place the permanent crown, inlay, or onlay.
+You won’t have to worry about a temporary crown or an extra follow-up visit, and you can get back to your own busy schedule.

 I’ve seen other people’s crowns and they look fake.
 Would mine look the same?

-Our team’s training in cosmetic dentistry gives us the ability to create a smile so natural that others cannot tell that porcelain restorations have been used.
-We use only “master” lab technicians to help us achieve these results.
-And since we do not use metal under our porcelain restorations, there will never be an unsightly black line you see in other people’s crowns.
+Our cosmetic dentistry team has the ability to create a natural looking smile so others can’t tell porcelain restorations have been used.
+We use excellently skilled lab technicians to help us achieve these results.
+And since we do not use metal under our porcelain restorations, you won’t have any noticeable gray lines running down your teeth.

 I have chronic headaches.
 Can you help?

-Chronic headaches may be a symptom of a misaligned bite, bruxism (grinding), or TMJ disorder.
-Your dentist will carefully examine your occlusion (bite), jaw, head, and neck to determine the underlying causes of your pain.
-Oftentimes, we can correct the problem with a custom nightguard.
-Call our office if you have more questions about headache relief with non-surgical therapies.
+Chronic headaches could be symptomatic of a misaligned bite, bruxism (grinding), or TMJ disorder.
+Dr. Montz will carefully examine your occlusion (bite), jaw, head, and neck to determine the root cause of your pain.
+We can often treat chronic headaches with a custom night-guard.
+Call our office if you have more questions about headache relief and our available non-surgical therapies.

 Do you accept referrals?

 Yes, and thank you for your confidence.
-We appreciate your referrals and promise to extend the same comprehensive, caring service to your friends and coworkers that we give you every time you visit.
+We appreciate your referrals and promise to extend the same comprehensive, caring service to your friends and coworkers that you receive every time you visit.

 At what age do my children first need to see the dentist?

-Typically we like to see patients when they’re about two to three years old, after all their baby teeth have come in.
-We’ll check them to see if there are any issues or concerns, and talk about important preventive measures (such as fluoride) or about any orthodontic problems we see.
-We’ll start your child off with a very positive experience of going to the dentist!
+Typically, we first like to see kids when they reach two or three years of age, after all their baby teeth have come in.
+We’ll check for any issues or concerns, and talk about important preventive measures like flouride tables, or about any orthodontic problems we see.
+We’ll start your child off with a friendly and positive dental experience!

 My child has had an accident and his/her tooth has been entirely knocked out.
 What do I do?

-Place the tooth in a glass of milk and call or come in to our office as quickly as possible.
-Don’t forget to bring the tooth!
-Use a warm, wet washcloth to cover the gums where the tooth fell from.
+Place the tooth in a glass of milk and call or come in to our office as as soon as you can.
+Make sure to bring you tooth, and use a warm, wet washcloth to cover the gums around the place where the tooth fell out.

 Does the dentist see emergency cases?

 Yes.
-We will see emergency cases during regular business hours.
-After hours, we offer a phone number on the answering machine, so patients of record can contact our dentist on call.
+We generally see emergency cases during our regular business hours.
+However, we do offer a phone number after hours on the answering machine, so patients that have been seen in our office before can contact our dentist on call.

 CALL OUR OFFICE today to schedule an appointment for friendly, unparalleled family and cosmetic dentistry!